- Can I use stuff from this site?

 - Where can I download Mega Man games?

-You don’t download Mega Man games, you buy them.
+You generally don’t download Mega Man games, you buy them.
+(With the exception of Steam, where you do both.)
 See the Buyer’s Guide.

 - Why don't you have a message board / forum?

 Because I don’t need to.
 Check out this page and tell me why it’s necessary to add yet another to the list?
 Notwithstanding that, I wouldn’t have time to moderate the stuff that would get posted to such a forum.
 If you want to see some classic examples of what would end up happening, check out

 Capcom’s Black Hole list (man, that was funny).
 Now just imagine trying to manually ban all these sorts of folks yourself...
 (Capcom’s employees are paid to do this.
 I’m not.
 Case closed.)

 - Can I link to this site from mine?